mdn/content/files/en-us/web/html/element/script/index.md

   - : Normal `script` elements pass minimal information to the {{domxref('GlobalEventHandlers.onerror', 'window.onerror')}} for scripts which do not pass the standard {{Glossary("CORS")}} checks.
 To allow error logging for sites which use a separate domain for static media, use this attribute.
 See [CORS settings attributes](/en-US/docs/Web/HTML/Attributes/crossorigin) for a more descriptive explanation of its valid arguments.
 - {{htmlattrdef("defer")}}

-  - : This Boolean attribute is set to indicate to a browser that the script is meant to be executed after the document has been parsed, but before firing {{event("DOMContentLoaded")}}.
+  - : This Boolean attribute is set to indicate to a browser that the script is meant to be executed after the document has been parsed, but before firing {{domxref("Document/DOMContentLoaded_event", "DOMContentLoaded")}}.

     Scripts with the `defer` attribute will prevent the `DOMContentLoaded` event from firing until the script has loaded and finished evaluating.